EdvardM/railsgirls-ruby/src/basics.md

 `a_really_funny_kissa_with_hayfever_danced_over_the_shiny_rainbow`.

+Ruby doesn't care at all about the names you use, and does not attach any meaning to those.
+It only sees sequences of symbols.
+So it is recommended to find as descriptive names for things as you can imagine.
+It helps you and others a lot later on.

+#### Rules for naming stuff

 Anything consisting of letters a to z, numbers and underscore '_' goes.
 The only constraint is that you cannot start it with a number.
-So `kitteh_42` is a valid variable name, while `42_kitteh` isn't.
+So `kitteh_42` is a valid name, while `42_kitteh` isn't.

 Same rules apply for your own methods and functions.

 {tip-begin}
 <p>
-In Ruby, you should use underscore to separate words in variable names, and always use downcase letters.
-UPCASE and SoCalledCamelCase is reserved for constants, classes and other things we'll talk about later.</p>
+In Ruby, you should use underscore to separate words in names, and always use downcase letters.
+UPCASE and CamelCaseNamingConvention is reserved for constants, classes and other things we'll talk about later.</p>

 <p>You _could_ also use Finnish to name things if you like, which actually works
 nowadays due to UTF character set being common.
-So, you can actually use variable names like `ämpäri`, which was not that possible only few years back, and is still impossible with some languages.
+So, you can actually use variable names like `ämpäri`, which was not that possible a few years back, and is still impossible with some languages.
 It doesn't mean you _should_ do that, though.
 However, English is _lingua franca_ of computing, and using any other language to name things will be frowned upon.
 Others will look at you with that, you know, face.
 With a stiff upper lip.</p>

-<p>Even though it could be argued that using non-Eglish names for things that you
+<p>Even though it could be argued that using non-English names for things that you
 write makes it more apparent what comes from language and standard libraries, and what is your own code.
 I'd still recommend against it.
-Just stick to English.</p>
+Just stick to English.
+Naturally the choice is yours, though.
+You've been warned.</p>
 {tip-end}